 In the computation, we use the robust error estimator for the conforming finite element method in \cite{Ver:98,Kun:02} to drive the adaptive mesh refinement and compute the conforming, DG, and mixed finite element solutions on the same adaptive mesh.

-{\bf Discontinuity matched mesh case.} An initial mesh $ [0;0.2;0.4;0.6;0.8;1]$ is chosen.
-We refine it for 20 times with the maximum refinement strategy $\theta = 0.8$.
+{\bf Discontinuity-aligned mesh case.} An initial mesh $ [0;0.2;0.4;0.6;0.8;1]$ is chosen.
+We refine it 20 times with the maximum refinement strategy $\theta = 0.8$.
 The center nodes are $0.5+$ $10^{-6}\times [-0.3815; -0.1907; 0; 0.1907; 0.3815]$.
 Numerical approximations with linear conforming, P0-mixed, and P1-DG approximations are shown in Fig. \ref{mixed_sol}.
-The overshooting value for the linear conforming finite element approximation is $1.2546-1 = 0.2546$, which matches discontinuity matched case.
-The P0-mixed solution has no overshooting due to that it is a piecewise constant approximation, and the P1-DGFEM has no overshooting since the discontinuity is matched with the mesh.
+The overshoot value for the linear conforming finite element approximation is $1.2546-1 = 0.2546$, matching the discontinuity match case.
+The P0-mixed solution has no overshoot because it is a piecewise constant approximation, and the P1-DGFEM has no overshoot since the discontinuity is matched with the mesh.

-{\bf Discontinuity non-matched mesh case.} Next, we choose an initial mesh $ [0;1/3;5/6;1]$.
+{\bf Discontinuity non-aligned mesh case.} Next, we choose an initial mesh $ [0;1/3;5/6;1]$.
 With bisections, the discontinuity location will never be exactly matched.
 The center nodes are $0.5+$ $10^{-5}\times [ -0.2543; -0.0636; -0.0159;$ $0.0318; 0.1272; 0.5086]$.
 The values of linear conforming solution $u_h$ at two nodes adjacent to $1/2$ are $1.2284$ and $-1.1647$.
 This also matches the discussion in \eqref{os_cp1}.
 A value of $-1.7242$ is found of P1-DGFEM approximation at the node $x=0.0318$.
-The value is a little big larger than the discussion in Section 3.2, where piecewise linear function is used to approximate a discontinuous step function, while here it is a discontinuous piecewise linear function.
-The discontinuous mixed solution has no overshooting for this case.
+The value is a little big larger than the discussion in the previous section, where a continuous piecewise linear function is used to approximate a discontinuous step function, while here it is a discontinuous piecewise linear function instead of a step function.
+The discontinuous mixed solution has no overshoot in this case.

-For a similar problem, in the bottom page 165 of \cite{FR:11}, the authors claimed that the DG method for this problem will have no oscillations.
-This is incorrect, the DG method will have no oscillations unless the discontinuity is matched with the mesh.
-The numerical test in \cite{FR:11} uses a uniform mesh with $h=1/N$, which is exactly the discontinuity matched case.
-Thus, the non-overshooting in \cite{FR:11} is not only due to the use of DGFEM, but because of using DGFEM on a discontinuity-matched mesh.
+For a similar problem, on the bottom page 165 of \cite{FR:11}, the authors claimed that the DG method for this problem will have no oscillations.
+This is imprecise: the DG method will have oscillations unless the discontinuity is matched with the mesh.
+The numerical test in \cite{FR:11} uses a uniform mesh with $h=1/N$, which is exactly the discontinuity-aligned case.
+Thus, the non-overshoot in \cite{FR:11} is due to the use of DGFEM and because of using DGFEM on a discontinuity-aligned mesh.